-Every day isn’t full of rainbows and butterflies with your dog.
-There will be days wherein they’ll show undesirable behavior; however, it does not mean that they aim to bring harm.
-As owners, you have the power to control your dog’s behavior, mostly when his actions are the least that we expect.
+Dogs can be our most loyal best friend and protector.
+Although they are very pleasing to us and friendly to others sometimes, every day isn’t full of rainbows and butterflies with your dog.
+There could be days where they’ll show undesirable behavior even if it does not necessarily mean that they aim to bring harm.
+As an owner, you have the power to control your dog’s behavior, mostly when his actions are the least that we expect.

-There are several ways to prevent your dog’s unwanted behavior and turn that aggression into an ideal dog’s behavior.
+Although incurable overnight, there are steps you can take to curb the aggressive behavior and help your dog remain calm or turn that aggression into an ideal dog’s behavior.
 Here are easy and simple ways that you can do at home to improve your dog’s behavior:

-It is also essential to let your dog realize that you do not approve of a particular bad behavior.
-Whenever your dog displays a bothering behavior, make changes to the environment that might be the cause of the behavior.
+So how do you housetrain your dog?
+There are plenty of materials online that teach techniques on how to do it or you can always ask an expert to do it for you.
+One important thing is that you have to make your dog realize that you do not approve of a particular bad behavior.
+Whenever your dog displays a bothering behavior, quickly change the environment that might be the cause of the behavior.
 A training environment from any distractions is what you should create to keep your dog calm.

-Notice what causes your dog’s unwanted behavior.
-It might be bothering him and keeping him out of focus and uncontrollable.
-As soon as you determine the triggering factor, train your dog on how to cope with it by giving him a task to swerve his attention.
+As soon as you determine your dog's triggering factor, train your dog on how to cope with it by giving him a task to divert his attention.

-As your dog accomplishes your commands and training sessions, never forget to acknowledge his actions and have a rewards system.
+Every time your dog accomplishes your commands and successfully do the training sessions, always acknowledge his actions by having a rewards system.
 For example, every time your dog follows your command, reward him with a treat, and give him a light pat on the head.

-Train your dog to identify and react appropriately to your stress signals
+5. Train your dog to identify and react appropriately to his stress signals

-Train your dog gradually with each stress signal.
-Be sure to make an identifiable mark to avoid confusion and always reward your dog for making him motivated and easily identifying every signal.
+When gradually training your dog how to deal with stress signals, you have to make to make an identifiable mark to avoid confusion.
+Don't forget to also apply the reward system to keep your dog motivated and easily identify every signal.

-However, always notice your dog’s reaction, progress, and behavior.
-If you notice that your dog begins to get anxious and uneasy, stop the session.
+However, when doing this, always take note of your dog’s reaction, progress, and behavior.
+If you notice that your dog begins to get anxious and uneasy, you should stop the session and try another time.

 These are the simple steps that you could do to stop your dog’s aggressive behavior.
-Always be patient and remember that your behavior towards your dog could be reflected in them as well.
-Do your best when training them, but do not overwork your dog.
-It takes time and effort.
-You’ll notice the changes and progress as time passes by.
+Remember that it can take time depending on the dog, so be patient and keep in mind that your behavior towards your dog could be reflected in them as well.
+Give your best when training them, but do not overwork them.
+You will see the improvements and changes in no time if you do it religiously.